beratiyilik/csharp-notes/docs-source/new-features-overview/csharp-7.3.md

       // Output: 42
   ```

-### Incremental Improvements

-#### Tuple Equality Operations
+### Tuple Equality Operations

-- In C# 7.3, a new feature was introduced allowing for the direct comparison of tuple types using the == and != operators.
+In C# 7.3, a new feature was introduced allowing for the direct comparison of tuple types using the == and != operators.
 This means you can now check if two tuples are equal or not by comparing their corresponding elements.
 For example, if you have two tuples representing two sets of data, you can easily check if they contain the same values in the same order.
 This simplifies code and makes it more readable when working with tuples, as you no longer need to compare each element individually.

 - **Basic Tuple Equality and Inequality**